AbelWeldaregay/Localization-Android/README.md

 # Localization - Android

-A mobile application that streamlines the need to save and caluclate the shortest route to your favorite places.
+A mobile application that streamlines the need to save and calculate the shortest route to your favorite places.

 # Key Features
 - Google Maps API